 Ice-skating in Rockefeller Center sounds perfect in theory, but the reality of the situation is that it's often a madhouse with a steep admission fee.
-Instead, toss on some skate in the shadow of the New York Public Library at The Rink at Bryant Park, which runs this year through March 3rd, though the holiday shops shutter on January 2nd.
+Instead, toss on some skate in the shadow of the New York Public Library at The Rink at Bryant Park.
 While we're not promising that there won't be hordes of skaters here, admission is free, which makes queuing up a little easier to stomach.
 If you already own skates, feel free to bring them with you.
-Otherwise, skate rentals will cost you $15.
-And here's a pro tip: locker space is also free, but bring your own lock or else you'll be asked to fork over another $9.
+Otherwise, skate rentals will cost you between $18-$33, depending on the date.
+And here's a pro tip: head online to reserve your spot - a new feature this season that will make the whole experience run more smoothly.

 Recommended for Things to Do in December because: It's a free alternative to skating in Rockefeller Center with just as much charm.

 Andrea's expert tip: To save money, bring your own skates and locker lock.